 It’s hearty and satisfying comfort food, and addictively delicious.
 Not even kidding.
 It’s soo good.

 So, when I find something I adore that’s good for me – I’m all in!!
 Hook.
 Line.
 And Sinker.
+Since I'm dedicated to my recipes and meals being more than a fuel stop I've come up with many mouthwatering, low-carb, low-calorie, and gluten-free recipes.

 I’ve literally made this recipe 4 times in the last 6 weeks.
 And I make enough to eat it all week long – yep, it’s just that good.